kiran-isaac/funkyfunctional/definition.md

 - "Free Choice" : you will be presented with all possible next evaluation steps.
 Note that the first option in the list will be the laziest next step.

 Once evaluation has begun, you will see some buttons if a next step is possible.
 You can click on these buttons to step through the evaluation of your program.

+## Programming
+The language is a lambda calculus with integers, floats, booleans, pairs and if-then-else expressions.
+The expression labled "main" will be evaluated.

 ### Syntax
 Terms